Zoetermeer/latro/README.rst

   def v = Some(42); // Option<Int>

-We can deconstruct ADT values in any place where we can use patterns:
+We can deconstruct ADT values in any place where we can use patterns, using the name of a constructor:

 .. code:: ocaml